Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 potential local radio regulation on duty-cycle, to progress the fragmentation session as quickly as possible.
 The ACK bitmap is 1 bit long and is always 1.

-Following the reception of a FCN=All-1 fragment (the last fragment of a datagram) and if the RCS is correct, the device SHALL transmit the ACK with the "RCS is correct" indicator bit set (C=1).
+Following the reception of an FCN=All-1 fragment (the last fragment of a datagram) and if the RCS is correct, the device SHALL transmit the ACK with the "RCS is correct" indicator bit set (C=1).
 This message might be lost therefore the SCHC gateway MAY request a retransmission of this ACK in the next